Southeast Fisheries Science Center Facilities

 Phone: (337) 291-2107

-NOAA’s Southeast Fisheries Science Center is headquartered in Miami.
-The facility is located on Virginia Key, 3 miles east of Miami and north of Key Biscayne, Florida.
+NOAA’s Southeast Fisheries Science Center's Miami facility is located on Virginia Key, 3 miles east of Miami and north of Key Biscayne, Florida.
 The Bureau of Commercial Fisheries, one of NOAA’s predecessor agencies, established the facility in 1965 as the Tropical Atlantic Biological Laboratory.
 It was built on 5 acres given to the federal government by Dade County (now Miami-Dade County) for marine research.
-The facility provides 46,300 square feet of working space with offices, research laboratories, a library, and a hyperbaric chamber.
+The facility provides 46,300 square feet of working space with offices, research laboratories, a library.
+At one time, the facility even housed a hyperbaric chamber.
 A small boat dock was located behind the facility on a tidal inlet that opened to Bear Cut, connecting Biscayne Bay with the Atlantic Ocean.
 Over the years the boat dock was reclaimed by nature and is now a saltwater pond lined with red mangroves.
 The pond is occasionally visited by an endangered American crocodile.
 This location is ideal for research being conducted in or near Biscayne Bay and a quick hub to the Florida Keys.

 75 Virginia Beach Drive, Miami, Florida, 33149